 See the Arc'teryx Sentinel

-Best Budget Ski Pant for Women
+Best Budget Ski Pants for Women

-3. Helly Hansen Legendary Insulated ($200)
+2. Helly Hansen Legendary Insulated ($200)

-_Helly Hansen Legendary Insulated (women's ski pants)_Best for: Resort
+Helly Hansen Legendary Insulated women's ski pantsBest for: Resort

 Type: Hardshell w/stretch